 There’s also a collection of urban short stories called Shi Cheng, with my translation of “Squatting” by Diao Dou (刁斗), which is a sharp little story.

 How long does it take you to burn through a Chinese novel?

 The equivalent of three to five days of solid attention.
 I’d been studying for three years before I could read a newspaper – which by the way is not worth it.
 The first couple of years of Chinese is just laying groundwork, it feels like you’re not getting anywhere.

 Do you feel it’s possible for an American to call China home?

 I think it’s possible for an American to think of China as home.
 Whether or not Chinese people accept that is probably another story.
 It’s part of the expat arrested development thing – everything about your existence is contingent, from visa runs to rentals to whatever.
 The baseline assumption is that you will be going home after a few years.
 That includes the assumption that you don’t really “get” China.

 Whenever I’m asked “but do you really understand China?”, I just say “yes”, because fuck you.
 Ask a stupid question, get a flippant answer.
 People don’t really have a rebuttal to that.
 Try it sometime.
 I mean, I grew up in the US, but I don't know that I "understand" the US – I don't even know what that would mean.

-So how does it feel to be going back for a stretch?
+So how does it feel to be going back?

 I’m going to have to come up with some non-China related conversational gambits.
 It’s going to be tough.
 I'm like that girl in American Pie who keeps saying “So this one time, at band camp.”
 Except in my case it's more like, "So this one time, during the Tang Dynasty.”